chungyu1108/Data-Structure-Heap-based-priority-queue/README.md

-# Assignment 4
-**Due by 11:59pm on Monday, 11/29/2021**<br/>
-**Demo due by 11:59pm on Friday 12/10/2021**

-In this assignment, you will implement a binary heap-based priority queue (PQ).
-The requirements for the assignment are described below.

-For this assignment, you are provided with some starter code that defines the structures you'll be working with and prototypes the functions you'll be writing and also provides some data structures upon which to build a PQ implementation.
-It's important that you don't modify the function prototypes specified in `pq.h`.
-To help grade your assignment, we will use a set of tests that assume these functions exist and have the same prototypes that are defined in those files.
-If you change the prototypes, it will cause the tests to break, and your grade for the assignment will likely suffer.

-Feel free to add any additional functions you might need to `pq.c`.

 ## Implement a heap-based priority queue

 Your task for this assignment is to implement a [priority queue](https://en.wikipedia.org/wiki/Priority_queue) (PQ).
 A PQ is a structure that orders data elements based on assigned priority values.
 Specifically, elements can be inserted into a PQ in any order, but when removing an element from a PQ, the highest-priority element is always removed first.